Redwid/acearm/README.md

 ## info
-Updated forked from sybdata/acearm version of Acestream + HHTTPAceProxy docker image for Armv7/8 Based on android acestream apk
+Updated forked from sybdata/acearm version of Acestream + HTTPAceProxy docker image for x86 Based on android acestream apk